What to do, hear, see | June 28-July 4

 - Friday, June 30, 5-9 p.m.
 Art After Dark: CAM Carnival

 Begin your Independence Day festivities with this celebration of the CAM’s newest exhibit, “A Shared Legacy: Folk Art in America,” 100 pieces from 1800-1925.
 Enjoy carnival games, live music from Well Seasoned, guided tours, specialty cocktails and food for purchase from U-Lucky Dawg food truck and the CAM’s Terrace Cafe.
-And it’s free.
+And admission and parking are free!

 Weston Art Gallery | Aronoff Center, 650 Walnut St., Cincinnati, OH 45202.
 513-977-4165. westonartgallery.com